wp-plugins/any-mobile-theme-switcher/readme.txt

 You can select a different mobile theme for each mobile browser.
 You can select different mobile themes for each of the options above.

+Any Mobile Theme Switcher Pro Features

+* Works With W3 Total Cache
+* Serve seprate home page for mobile devices.
+* QR code for mobile bookmarking.
+* Better Mobile Detection.

-Any Mobile Theme Switcher Pro now works with W3 Total Cache.
-Click <a href="http://goo.gl/j1a2w" title="Any Mobile Theme Switcher Pro" target="_blank">here</a> for details.
+Click <a href="http://goo.gl/j1a2w" title="Any Mobile Theme Switcher Pro" target="_blank">here</a> for details about Any Mobile Theme Swticher

 Want Mobile Theme ?
 Get it from <a href="http://goo.gl/eWXZp">here</a>.